mateussouzaweb/kvm-qemu-virtualization-guide/Docs/08 - MacOS Virtualization.md

 **Post Install:**

-- Download the following apps to help tweak and modify OpenCore: OCAuxiliaryTools, Hackintool, ProperTree and GenSMBIOS.
+- Download the following apps to help tweak and modify OpenCore: [OCAuxiliaryTools](https://github.com/ic005k/OCAuxiliaryTools), [Hackintool](https://github.com/benbaker76/Hackintool), [ProperTree](https://github.com/corpnewt/ProperTree) and [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS).
 - Remember to generate a unique SMBIOS and configure it in your EFI/OpenCore partition.
-- Install additional kexts for your hardware if required - like NootRX for example.
+- Install additional kexts for your hardware if required - like [NootRx](https://github.com/ChefKissInc/NootRX) for example.

 **Sample XMLs:**